- The Cambridge Companion to the Italian Novel

 The laws of the publishing industry and the cultural market have drastically reduced the space and role of possible critical mediation between writers and their public.
 The opportunities for public debates and discussions on the nature and future of 18 The belated development of a theory of the novel the novel seem less and less numerous.
 It remains to be seen if the Italian novel can develop into the new century in interesting and original ways without such a healthy theoretical underpinning.
 The New Italian Novel.
 Edinburgh: Edinburgh University Press, Calabrese, Stefano.

 Intrecci italiani.
 Una teoria e una storia del romanzo — Bologna: Il Mulino, Dombroski, Robert S. Baltimore: Johns Hopkins University Press, Guglielmi, Guido.
 La prosa italiana del Novecento II.
 Tra romanzo e racconto.
 Turin: Einaudi, Lavagetto, Mario.
-Turin: Einaudi, ; new edn Lucente, Gregory L.get link
+Turin: Einaudi, ; new edn Lucente, Gregory L.go site

 THE QUAY AT SMYRNA DOCUMENT PDF Original - Free E-Book Download